SolveH/deep-learning-intro-in-VR/README.md

 Since many users in the target audience are assumed to be new to VR, they have to play through a 5-10 minute tutorial, where every interaction needed is taught.

 ### Deep Learning Introduction Scene
-The curriculum was split into four rooms.
+The curriculum was split into separate rooms.
 The user needs to collect and win cartridges loaded with quizzes for each topic in order to complete the application.
 Playing through the application takes approximately 30-90 minutes.
+The topics covered in the application are:
 1. Neurons
 2. Cost functions
 3. Gradient Descent